 The Dharma is highly asymmetric and downturned.
 Almost the whole toe box is covered with ribbed Zenith rubber, which gives plenty of confidence on toe hooks.
-The toe box also has a prominent, knuckle bump (similar to the Evolv Shaman) which force your toes into a powerful crimped position, ideal for standing on small flakes and pulling pockets.
+The toe box also has a prominent, knuckle bump (similar to the Evolv Shaman) which forces your toes into a powerful crimped position, ideal for standing on small flakes and pulling pockets.

-The toe is fairly pointy too, which contributes to the shoes ability to find those micro edges.
-It is tailored for a wide foot shape, and is made of soft microfibre with an integrated elastic tongue made of breathable material.
+The toe is fairly pointy too, which contributes to the shoe’s ability to find those micro edges.
+It is tailored for a wide foot shape and is made of soft microfibre with an integrated elastic tongue made of breathable material.

 The Dharmas’ heel fits me perfectly.
 It is similar to the La Sportiva Solution, which is recognized as one of the best designs in the climbing shoe world.
-The 3D heel cup is moulded from a single piece of rubber into a rigid sphere.
+The 3D heel cup is molded from a single piece of rubber into a rigid sphere.
 This heel design stays rigid and I never had any issues with the heel buckling.

 Once you put them on, there is no chance that your foot will slip out, you will always have the feeling that the shoe is well secured.

-In honesty, Boreal’s Zenith probably won’t be your favourite rubber.
+In honesty, Boreal’s Zenith probably won’t be your favorite rubber.
 It’s advertised as a medium-stiff rubber, and while 4mm is a lot for a bouldering shoe, it still manages to retain a fairly average amount of sensitivity.
-All this additional rubber helps to extend the lifespan of the shoe, and also makes the Dhrama an edging machine.
+All this additional rubber helps to extend the lifespan of the shoe and also makes the Dhrama an edging machine.
 But the main issue I have with the Zenith rubber is that it simply lacks the friction of leading bouldering shoes.
 Compared to the Vibram Xs 2 Grip of the Solutions or the Trax SAS of the Agro, the Zenith simply doesn’t compare to their level of friction.

 So if you planning on climbing polished limestone frequently, prepare to slip and slide your way up the wall.
-These shoes definitely perform the best on high friction surfaces like sandstone and granite, as well as on an indoor climbing wall.
+These shoes definitely perform the best on high-friction surfaces like sandstone and granite, as well as on an indoor climbing wall.

-4) Comfort and Fit
+Comfort and Fit

 Putting Dharmas’ on for the very first time can be a bit of a pain.
-The entry hole has a fairly small diameter, but if you manage to squeeze your way in, you will be surprised how comfortable they are.
+The entry hole has a fairly small diameter, but if you manage to squeeze your way in, you will be surprised at how comfortable they are.
 Dharma is surprisingly comfortable in comparison to different high-performance shoes.

 It is designed specifically for wider feet.
-Personally, I have a wide forefoot and it fits perfect for me.
+Personally, I have a wide forefoot and it fits perfectly for me.
 I have chosen a 7.5 US size, whereas my street shoes are 8-8.5.
 This is a performance fit, and if you want something more comfortable, you should go with the same as your street shoe size.

 Boreal did not disappoint me with its new shoe design, it is an extremely high-performance shoe, ideally for hard sport climbing, bouldering, and pushing your limits to the max.

 If you have a wide forefoot, and you like it when your shoe gives you good support during edging, you should consider the Dharma.
-It is not one of those soft shoes but rather a compromise between old school stiffness and modern climbing.
+It is not one of those soft shoes but rather a compromise between old-school stiffness and modern climbing.
 I hope you enjoyed this Boreal Dharma review.
 Happy climbing!